 The most important thing is to eat good healthy food every day and drink clean safe water.
-Try to cook more often and avoid processed foods as much as possible.
-Try to eat foods as close to their natural state as possible (whole foods).
-Choose a variety of foods from each of food group in the chart below.
+Choose food from each of food groups in the chart below.
 This will help you stay strong and help you have a healthy pregnancy.